 Schools in regions with a geographic area cost factor greater then than 110.00, as established in the department's current Program Demand Cost Model for Alaskan Schools, will be allowed an additional amount to account for estimated shipping and installation costs.
 For these schools, equipment budgets calculated using the per-student table may be increased an amount equal to one-fifth of their geographic area cost factor.
 Example: A school with a geographic factor is of 140.91, may increase their per-student-based equipment budget by 8.18 percent.
 (40.91 / 5 = 8.18)

-The standard limitations published in this guideline may be adjusted by the department using the pricing index show in Appendix B. Any such adjustment will be published as part of the capital improvement project (CIP) application, annually approved through the Bong Reimbursement & Grant Review Committee (BRGR).
+The standard limitations published in this guideline may be adjusted as part of the capital improvement project (CIP) application, annually approved through the Bond Reimbursement & Grant Review Committee (BRGR).

 Summary